 The key point here is onActivity callback that returns JSON formatted data.
-Additionally, web intents based approach is asynchronous by its nature, so, we do not need to organize asynchronous calls by our own.
+Additionally, web intents based approach is asynchronous by its nature, so, we don need to organize asynchronous calls by our own.

 Also, we are planning to add Bluetooth measurements too.
-But, by our vision, we should avoid the typical Bluetooth usage cases and does not use push proxy as per classical Bluetooth marketing.
-We think that the end users do at least not welcome push approach and it is the source of problems with Bluetooth proximity.
+But, by our vision, we should avoid the typical Bluetooth usage cases and do not use push proxy as per classical Bluetooth marketing.
+We think that the end users do not welcome at least push approach and it is the source of problems with Bluetooth proximity.
 Vice versa, in SpotEx Bluetooth nodes will be used the same manner we are using Wi-Fi access points - as presence triggers.
 In other words, we will add the ability to describe rules for Bluetooth nodes too.

 SpotEx approach could be extended also towards accumulating some ideas from the collaborative locations.
-We can add trilateration terms (conditions) to our rules, but present them in terms of fuzzy logic (close than, relatively close, etc.).
-It helps us incorporate grid data in case of many devices without any infrastructure preparation.
+We can add trilateration terms (conditions) to our rules, but present them in terms of fuzzy logic (close than, relatively close, etc.) It helps us incorporate grid data in case of many devices without any infrastructure preparation.

 The next area we are going to pay attention to is Wi-Fi Direct specification.
 Wi-Fi Direct devices can connect directly to one another without access to a traditional network, so mobile phones, cameras, printers, PCs, and gaming devices can connect to each other directly to transfer content and share applications anytime and anywhere.
 Devices can make a one-to-one connection, or a group of several devices can connect simultaneously.
-They can connect for a single exchange, or they can retain the memory of the connection and link together each time they are in proximity [16].
+They can connect for a single exchange, or they can retain the memory of the connection and link together each time they are in proximity [21].

-As per Wi-Fi Direct spec a single Wi-Fi Direct device could be in charge of the Group, including controlling which devices are allowed to join and when the Group is started.
+As per Wi-Fi Direct spec, a single Wi-Fi Direct device could be in charge of the Group, including controlling which devices are allowed to join and when the Group is started.
 All Wi-Fi Direct devices must be capable of being in charge of a Group, and must be able to negotiate which device adopts this role when forming a Group with another Wi-Fi Direct device.
 The device that forms the Group will provide the above described dynamically assembled web page with discovered services.
 It is how SpotEx could be extended to Wi-Fi Direct.

-IV.
-CONCLUSION
+V. CONCLUSION

-This paper describes a new context-aware browsing model for mobile users developed on the ideas of Wi-Fi proximity.
-Service can use existing as well as the especially created (described) Wi-Fi networks as presence triggers for discovering user-defined content right to mobile subscribers.
+This paper described a new context-aware browsing model for mobile users based on the ideas of Wi-Fi proximity.
+Developed service can use any existing as well as the especially created (described) Wi-Fi network as presence trigger for discovering user-defined content right to mobile subscribers.

-The proposed approach is completely software based.
-It is probably its biggest advantage.
+Proposed approach is completely software based and does not require additional hardware investments.
 For using SpotEx you need nothing except the smart phone.
-So, there are no prior investments in the hardware.
-Also this approach supports ad-hoc solutions and does not require the upfront space preparations.
+Also this approach supports ad-hoc solutions and despite existing Wi-Fi based indoor-location techniques does not require the upfront space preparations.

-This service could be used for delivering commercial information (deals, discounts, coupons) in malls, hyper-local news data, data discovery in Smart City projects, personal news, etc.
+This service could be used for delivering commercial information (deals, discounts, coupons) in malls, hyper-local news data, data discovery in Smart City projects, personal news sites, etc.